 Many Clevelanders are dreaming of autumn and the romantic sense of bliss that it endows our region.
 Some of us can’t help but notice the subtle fade of the leaves following an unforgivably hot summer day, and people like us are always ready for bonfires, hot cider, and all things spooky.
 Fortunately, once autumn arrives, Clevelanders are treated to some of the very best fall foliage in Ohio.
 Clevelanders also don’t have to drive far to experience this splendor!
 These gorgeous parks are all nothing short of heavenly once fall arrives:

-Autumn is nearly here, and we’re starting to see signs of the seasonal change across our lovely landscape.
-Northeast Ohio is endlessly beautiful, but these parks are among its finest.
+Autumn is nearly here, and we’re starting to see signs of seasonal change across our lovely landscape.
+Northeast Ohio is endlessly beautiful, but these parks are among the finest.
 Which do you think has the best fall foliage in Ohio?
 Let us know in the comments below!

 If you love autumn day trips, you must visit this old-fashioned farm near Cleveland.

 More to Explore

 What is the best time to see peak fall foliage in Ohio?